 The Board is composed of a minimum of five (5) and a maximum of ten (10) directors.
 A maximum of eight (8) directors are elected at each Annual General Meeting (or at an Extraordinary General Meeting convened for the purpose of electing directors) while the Board of Directors may appoint two (2) additional directors to the Board without the requirement that the appointments be ratified by a members' resolution taken at a General Meeting of the Company in terms of Article 102(3).
-On the 10 January 2023, Dr. Sarah Mamo was appointed as a director by the Board of Directors in terms of article 102(3) and her appointment reconfirmed on the 19 June 2023 in terms of the same article.
-Mr. Mark Portelli was also re-appointed as a director by the Board of Directors in terms of the provisions of Article 102(3) on the 19 June 2023.
+Dr. Sarah Mamo and Mr. Mark Portelli were re-appointed as directors by the Board of Directors in terms of Article 102(3) on the 27 June 2024.